 Now that the antlers are fully grown, the ‘velvet’ covering becomes redundant.
 It dies and shreds and the deer thrash their antlers against vegetation to rub it off.
 At this time they may be seen briefly with blood stained tatters of skin dangling across their faces.
 This is especially so with the fallow bucks.

 The grey squirrel is an introduced species and although it does not have natural predators, it is pretty good at defending itself and scurrying out of harm’s way into the tree canopy.

 In mid-late summer the grey squirrel has the destructive habit of stripping bark off trees, causing young trees to die and older trees to lose branches.

-This naturally-occurring algae reaches its peak ‘bloom’ during August in the Diana Fountain and in Bushy Park’s ponds.
+This naturally occurring algae reaches its peak ‘bloom’ during August in the Diana fountain and the Park’s ponds.
 Its long filaments are floating in the water and can create a scum of algae blown by the wind to collect along one bank.